Raivis80/First-Milestone-Project/TESTING.md

 I'm using FlexBox system for the Footer responsiveness.

-I'm using CSS Media query technique with FlexBox CSS declaration "flex-item :order" to rearrange Element order for mobile devices.
+To rearrange Element order for mobile device I'm using CSS Media query technique with FlexBox CSS declaration "flex-item :order".

 ![responsivedesign](assets/project-files/testing/responsive-test/footer-testing.gif)